-Students with disabilities are encouraged to contact the Office of Student Accessibility Services (OSAS) prior to or during the first week of class attendance or as possible when a need for an accommodation has emerged.
-OSAS will work with the KSOM Essential Technical Standards and Accommodation Advisory Committee to arrange for reasonable accommodations.
+Students with disabilities are encouraged to contact the Office of Student Accessibility Services (OSAS) prior to or during the first week of class attendance or as soon as possible when a need for an accommodation has emerged.
+OSAS will work with the KSOM Technical Standards Committee to arrange for reasonable accommodations.
 It is the student's responsibility to provide documentation verifying disability in a timely way.